Using the AWS account root user - AWS Account Management

 Anyone who has root user credentials for your AWS account has unrestricted access to all the resources in your account, including billing information.

-To avoid using the root user for everyday tasks, learn how to set up an administrator in AWS IAM Identity Center (successor to AWS Single Sign-On).
+To avoid using the root user for everyday tasks, learn how to set up an administrative user in AWS IAM Identity Center.
+For additional root user security recommendations, see Root user best practices for your AWS account.

-You can change the root user password, and create, rotate, deactivate, or delete access keys (access key IDs and secret access keys) for your root user.
+You can change, or reset the root user password, and create, or delete access keys (access key IDs and secret access keys) for your root user.
+For help signing in using your root user, see Sign in to the AWS Management Console as the root user in the AWS Sign-In User Guide.